Cantata BWV 95

 (1) Ramin:

 I have only heard a few recordings in this set.
 This is the first one that did not have something truly significant that would impress me.
 On the contrary, I was bothered not only by the usual poor standard of orchestral playing (remember that the instrumentalists were essentially playing this the first time together with the chorus - a fact that I can overlook, if other factors in the interpretation are overpowering.
 This was not the case this time.
 In addition to hearing the violins not play in unison properly, there were also tape (or was it wire) glitches in the recording.
 The general impression of the playing and singing in the 1st mvt. was that of fighting to overcome a heavy weight or burden, partially caused by the very slow tempo.
 There is some sloppy choral work as well - sliding into notes rather than attacking them properly.
 Throughout the bass voice is very weak and difficult to hear.
 (Again, remember the limited frequency range available in a recording such as this.)
 The tenor Lutze has difficulty with the high range where his voice sounds strained.
 Of course, as an operatic singer he has too much vibrato.
 He sings with a dialect incorrectly pronouncing 'singen' as one would in English.
 The cornett's intonation is off.
 The solo soprano sounds like a very young boy soprano, clear without vibrato and expressionless.
-When the chorale (mvt.
+When the chorale (Mvt.
 3) begins, Ramin uses all the sopranos.
 ALL of them!
 Unfortunately many of them had too much vibrato and spoiled the effect.
 In another cantata discussed recently, Ramin used only two boys in a similar situation.
 You could hardly tell that there were two of them.
 That's the way it should be.
-In mvts.
-4 & 5 Lutze often glides or swoops to the high note that he is attacking.
+In Mvt.
+4 & Mvt.
+5 Lutze often glides or swoops to the high note that he is attacking.
 The evidence of straining is so obvious that is sounds as if he is being choked to death.
 This version of the this beautiful aria does not do anything for me, as much as I love this aria.
 I would not willingly return to this recording for this aria.
 The bass, Hauptmann sound rather like Theo Adam might have sounded in his younger days.
 The performance of the final chorale literally dies under its own weight.
 There is also a sliding, glissando-like movement from note to note at times.

 (4) Rilling:

 Rilling has established a suitable, convincing tempo that allows everything to be heard clearly.
 The special effects that Bach created on "Sterben" and "sanft und stille" are very moving in this rendition.
 The horn adds just the proper funereal quality that this mvt. needs.
 The tenor, Kraus, has some wonderful coloraturas (note how deliberate and clear these are compared to all the faster versions listed below) and even his recitatives are quite acceptable (normally I can not stand Kraus singing any recitative).
 Augér wants to add expression to her part, but she does, she begins forcing her voice too much and then it begins to sound ugly, or at least as if this were some kind of opera.
-In the chorale she has too much vibrato as she sings against a single oboe d'amore (Bach indicated 2 oboes here).
+In the chorale she has too much vibrato as she sings against a single oboe 'amore (Bach indicated 2 oboes here).
 At the end of the chorale her voice becomes weaker and weaker in the low range.
 This is not one of her best efforts.
-In the tenor recitative Kraus reverts to his true color in singing recitatives: he attacks a high "Ach" with a vengeance and uses lots of vibra.
+In the tenor recitative Kraus reverts to his true color in singing recitatives: he attacks a high "Ach" with a vengeance and uses lots of vibrato.
 Rilling has just the right tempo for the tenor aria and Kraus succeeds in not overdoing the expression.
 This is followed by Heldwein's wonderful rendition of a very short recitative.
 This is a full voice of the operatic type, but the end result is very pleasing nonetheless.
 An excellent version of the final chorale follows.

 (5) Harnoncourt:

 It continues to amaze me that Harnoncourt could continue making one cantata after another, each one sounding much like this one with all the worst attributes that one can imagine hearing in a Bach cantata.
 That is why I consider a performance such as this one a caricature.
 This is unfortunate because it probably means that poor Harnoncourt was not aware of the ugly, amateurish-sounding results that he was creating.
 I try hard to imagine myself as Harnoncourt in a recording studio listening to a cantata that he had just recorded and wonder what was going through his mind at the time.
 Normally (but we know that Harnoncourt is a musical genius, so for that reason he should not be considered among the average, normal listener) we would think that a conductor would say to himself, "Ah!
 Here is something that I can improve on in the next cantata recording, so that it will not sound this way next time."
 But since we can not fathom the mind of a genius, we can only rely on our own good judgment, commonsense and musical ears to come to terms with the type of monstrosity that Harnoncourt has created.
 In a way, I feel sorry for him because nothing could replace his inability to understand the musical aspects of singing.
 Lacking this knowledge and experience, he is unable to create aesthetically pleasing sounds.
 His motto seems to be distortion at all costs.
 All the typical features of the Harnoncourt Doctrine are represented here in gross exaggeration: Strong accents with the unaccented syllables de-emphasized to the point of non-existence.
 At times the boys are screaming or shouting, but not really singing the correct notes at the proper pitch.
 The most egregious example occurs in ms. 26 at the end of the word "Sterben."
 I defy anyone to tell me that they can actually hear the final syllable of the word, and yet Bach marked this with a fermata!
 Even Equiluz can not avoid failure with extremely fast tempo that Harnoncourt decrees.
 When Equiluz is asked to exert his voice too much, you will notice a very fast vibrato even in the coloraturas (Schwarzkopf does the same thing.)
 If Equiluz had been allowed some input regarding the tempo (a slower tempo would have been preferable), I am certain that the result would have been better that what is heard here.
 Perhaps the oboes should also have been consulted because, in the second chorale - ms. 107-108, they sound like members of a beginner's orchestra.
 Very amateurish and not worthy to be included in a collection of Bach cantata recordings.
 Wiedel, the boy soprano, creates ugly sounds with his voice because he is asked to over-emphasize certain notes.
 His insecure vibrato and intonation in the chorale are amplified by the shaky oboe d'amore used in the chorale.
 Harnoncourt uses only one oboe, but Bach had indicated both oboes.
-The short recitative (mvt.
+The short recitative (Mvt.
 5) is the high point of this cantata.
 Here Equiluz could choose his own tempo, and then everything, including his wonderful ability to add expression to the words, works in his favor.
 The aria, unfortunately, is too fast, which again means that Equiluz has to force his voice.
 Equiluz does not sing well any agitated arias.
 If the tempo had been slower, he would not have to be quite so agitated.
 There are times that his voice drops off in the lower range.
 In ms. 85 and 98 it becomes evident that there are too many notes to sing in too short a space of time.
 Mvt.
 6 Huttenlocher - I do not like the way this singer allows me to feel that he is putting on an act.
 Although there must be expression, I do not want it to be overdone, which I perceive here.
 The final chorale has the usual problems: heavy emphasis on each quarter note and singing certain words ("treiben") as if they were taunts thrown out by school children standing on a corner.
 The noble violin descant sounds feeble with intonation problems that detract from the meaning that this line should have.

 (6) Koopman: